Intel-bigdata/SSM/README.md

 ### Optimizations when data becoming hot
 ![](https://github.com/Intel-bigdata/SSM/blob/ssm/docs/ssm-docs/ssm-hot-cases.png)

-Without SSM, data will always be readed from HDD.
+Without SSM, data will always be readed from HDD (a.).
 With SSM, optimizaitons can be made through rules.
-As showned in the figure above, data can be moved to faster storage or cached in memory to achive better performance.
+As showned in the figure above, data can be moved to faster storage (b.) or cached in memory (c.) to achive better performance.

 ### Archive cold data
 Files are less likely to be read during the ending of lifecycle, so it’s better to move these cold files into lower performance storage to decrease the cost of data storage.
 The following rule shows the example of archiving data that has not been read over 3 times during the last 30 days.